Heart Rhythm Center in Santa Clara County

 Implantable loop recorder (ILR)

-An implantable loop recorder is a small device that is implanted under the skin and is used to record the electrical activity of your heart.
-An IRL can help identify the causes of fainting, recurring palpitations, lightheadedness or dizziness.
+An ILR is a small device used to record the electrical activity of your heart.
+An ILR can help identify the causes of fainting, recurring palpitations, lightheadedness or dizziness.

 Once inserted, the device continuously records heart activity for up to two years.
 The monitor can easily be removed once your symptoms are recorded or the battery runs out.